 This type of fire extinguisher usually comes in a 6 liter size, which means it is easy to handle, and the extinguishing agent is so effective it is able to tackle a 75 liter fat fire, even if the temperature of the burning fat is at 340 degrees.

-Different sizes of canister will suit different size capacity fryers, so the right size should always be purchased.
+Different sizes of canisters will suit different size capacity fryers, so the right size should always be purchased.
 The wet chemical has a saponification effect that creates a thick foam, which smothers the oxygen supply to the fire and prevents it from re-igniting.
-The chemical will cool the fat but not instantaneously, it needs to be left to do so for a short while.
+The chemical will cool the fat but not instantaneously.
+It needs to be left to do so for a short while.

 Often a slightly different shape to other extinguishers, and easily identifiable by the band of bright yellow somewhere in the upper half of the canister, the majority of wet chemical extinguishers have a long, thin hose and nozzle applicator as the exit route for the agent.
 This allows the operator to keep well away from the burning fire (in case of any splashback, which although very unlikely with this type of fire-suppressant, could cause great harm).